Stanford University Privacy Reminder

 For the Media, Campus Visitors and Members of the University Community

 Stanford University has an interest in ensuring that the privacy of all of its students, faculty and staff is respected, and that no activities interfere with education, research or residential life.

-The University is private property.
+The university is private property.
 However, some common areas of the campus typically are open to visitors.
 These areas include White Plaza, public eating areas (such as those at Tresidder Union), outdoor touring areas, and locations to which the public has been invited by advertised notice (such as for public educational, cultural or athletic events).
 Even in these locations, media representatives must not interfere with the privacy of students, faculty and staff, or with educational, research and residential activities.
-The University may revoke at any time permission to be present in these, or any other, areas.
-Media representatives are not authorized to enter academic or residential areas unless they have been invited for appropriate business or social purposes and have the express permission of the responsible faculty member, administrator, resident fellow, or the Stanford News Service.
-Moreover, when permission to enter student residences is secured, that permission is limited to common areas such as first-floor lounges and dining areas.
+The university may revoke at any time permission to be present in these and any other areas of the university.

-Violators of this policy may be subject to criminal and/or civil liability, as well as University disciplinary action.
+Violators of this policy may be subject to criminal and/or civil liability, as well as university disciplinary action if applicable.